erikwestra/mm-server/README.md

 profile for either of the supplied global ID values, the API endpoint will return an HTTP response code of 404 (Not Found).

+**`GET api/message`**

+Retrieve a single message.
+This API endpoint must use HMAC authentication.
+The following query-string parameters are required:

+> `my_global_id` _(required)_
+>
+> > The current user's global ID.
+>
+> `message_hash` _(required)_
+>
+> > The hash uniquely identifying the desired message.
+>
+> _**Note**: the current user must have an existing profile for this API
+> endpoint to work._

+Upon completion, this API endpoint will return an HTTP response code of 200 (OK) if the request was successful.
+The body of the response will be a string containing the following JSON-format data:

+>     {message: {
+>          hash: "...",
+>          timestamp: 1420173182,
+>          sender_global_id: "...",
+>          recipient_global_id: "...",
+>          sender_account_id: "...",
+>          recipient_account_id: "...",
+>          text: "...",
+>          action: "...",
+>          action_params: "...",
+>          system_charge: 5,
+>          recipient_charge: 0,
+>          status: "...",
+>          error: "..."}
+>     }

+If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
+If there is no message with the given hash value, the API endpoint will return an HTTP response code of 404 (Not Found).
+If the current user is not the sender or recipient of this message, the API endpoint will return an HTTP response code of 403 (Forbidden).

 **`POST api/message`**

 Attempt to send a message.
 This API endpoint must use HMAC authentication.